anushkakda/Azure-App-Service-Availability/README.md

 # Azure-App-Service-Availability

-**_Azure App Service_** is an HTTP-based service for hosting web applications, REST APIs, and mobile back ends.
+**Azure App Service** is an HTTP-based service for hosting web applications, REST APIs, and mobile back ends.
 You can develop in your favorite language, be it .NET, .NET Core, Java, Ruby, Node.js, PHP, or Python.

-App Service scale unit has several pools of Workers pre-provisioned and ready to host your application.
-The compute resources of these Workers are defined by the App Service Plan (that you choose), which in-turn is a collection of VM's which have same compute resources.
+App Service scale unit or a stamp has several pools of Workers pre-provisioned and ready to host your application.
+The compute resources of these Workers are defined by the App Service Plan, that you choose while creation.

 The number of instances of the App Service infer the number of VMs on which the App Service is running.

-App Services is a **_Platform as a Service_** offering, where both the Cloud Service Provider and the Consumer share responsibility and accountability.
+App Services is a **Platform as a Service** offering, where both the Cloud Service Provider and the Consumer share responsibility and accountability.
 The CSP (in this case Azure) manages the platform, the OS upgrades and load balancing.
 This leaves the consumer with more room to focus on the application and data.

 <br />